eval-protocol/python-sdk/eval_protocol/trainable_gepa_design.md

-## GEPA-Trainable Interface Design for Eval Protocol
+## GEPA-training Interface Design for Eval Protocol

 ### Goals

-- **Tunable prompts for existing benchmarks**: Allow benchmarks like `test_aime25.py` and `test_gpqa.py` to expose parts of their configuration (e.g., system prompts) as trainable parameters, without changing their core evaluation logic.
+- **Tunable prompts for existing benchmarks**: Allow benchmarks like `test_aime25.py` and `test_gpqa.py` to expose parts of their configuration (e.g., system prompts) as training parameters, without changing their core evaluation logic.
 - **Tight coupling with `@evaluation_test`**: Reuse the same rollout configuration, datasets, and metrics that are already defined via `evaluation_test`, instead of duplicating that configuration in a separate training API.
 - **GEPA as one optimizer backend**: Provide a clean integration point for GEPA (and potentially other optimizers later) without requiring benchmarks to depend on DSPy or GEPA directly.